fengyuruhui98/File/write/Daily/癸卯日志/February.md

 Don't know if the rail way may open at Mar 1.
 If it comes true, then I may can't back, but the apply was just to the day after tomorrow, see tomorrow.

 PS.no talking with CHN.

+# 23:55 Tue, Feb 27, 2023

+## Cost: ￥39.90 In: None
+>melon seeds ￥10.00
+>cola ￥2.70
+>Xuebi ￥2.70
+>Xuanhemen & instant noodles ￥24.50

+## Daily
+Today was the last day of Feb, morning ate at the canteen, too much, tomorrow I must eat less.
+Morning, got the message that the rail way will delay to open, then may I back home, but motherf**ker Shuisheng went first, and I have to stay to build the code, Qianliang rejected my application, and I had to reapply again.
+And the application finished at the afternoon.
+Night backed hotel early, and the leetcode couldn't made up.
+Shit.

+PS.called CHN, she said that another guy will photo with us.

+# MONTH-COUNT
+## Cost: ￥6121.16 In: ￥8606.82 Sub: ￥2485.66